waggle-sensor/wildnode-customize-example/README.md

     > This is necessary as the image build process requires more resources than are allowed in a standard GitHub runner.
 It is recommended to use an x86 Linux machine for this self-hosted runner.

+3. Tag the first commit of your git repository to `v0.0.0` (i.e. `git tag v0.0.0`).

+    >This is necessary to ensure a proper version (ex. `customexample-0.0.0-1-gfe06d2d`) can be created and attached to the build image files.

 Now that your GitHub project exists, you can start committing code changes to it that will modify the [wildnode-image](https://github.com/waggle-sensor/wildnode-image) file system.

 > In fact, the first commit you should make is to modify the `./project_name` file from the default example project name to something more specific to your project (ex. `custom_project`).
 It is used in the naming of the resulting image file and the [version stored in the image](#versioning-your-custom-image).